ruuddejong-altran/python-c-cpp/docs/example_1.md

 # Example 1 - Using ctypes

-The most basic way to use a C or C++ library is with the `ctypes` module from
+The most basic way to use a C library is with the `ctypes` module from
 Python's standard library.
 It is convenient to `cd` first to the directory